 Dry Run Creek has been virtually abandoned.
 Now would be a great time to fish it.
 The weather has warmed substantially and it is more comfortable for young anglers.
 The hot flies have been sowbugs, Y2Ks and various colored San Juan worms (worm brown, red, hot fluorescent pink and cerise).
 Use at least 4X tippet (I prefer fluorocarbon) to maximize your youngsters chance at landing a big one.

-The water level on the Spring River is fishable.
+The water level on the Spring River is clear and quite fishable.
 This is a great place to wade fish, when they are running water on the White and Norfork Rivers.
 Be sure to wear cleated boots and carry a wading staff.
 There is a lot of bedrock that can get very slick.
 The hot flies have been olive woolly buggers with a bit of flash, cerise and hot pink San Juan worms and Y2Ks.